mozilla/gecko-dev/toolkit/components/ml/docs/models.rst

 .. code-block:: bash

-  python convert.py --model_id organizationId/modelId --quantize --modes fp16 q8 q4 --task the-inference-task
+  python -m scripts.convert --model_id organizationId/modelId --quantize --modes fp16 q8 q4 --task the-inference-task --output_parent_dir output_models

 You will get a new directory in `models/organizationId/modelId` that includes an `onnx` directory and other files.
 Upload everything into Hugging Face.